-Non-Executive Directors may, and are encouraged, to attend meetings of other Board Committees and are provided with papers for all meetings.
+Non-Executive Directors may attend other Board Committees meetings and are provided with papers for all meetings.

-The relevant qualifications and experience of Board Committee members is set out in the Directors' Report in the Company's FY21 Annual Report.
+Board Committee members' relevant qualifications and experience are set out in the Directors' Report in the Company's FY22 Annual Report.

-The Managing Director and Chief Executive Officer, and certain other Group Executives are invited to attend Board Committee meetings.
+The Managing Director and Chief Executive Officer and certain other Group Executives are invited to attend Board Committee meetings.
 However, their presence is not automatic, and they do not attend if their remuneration is being considered or discussed.